 - on your progress.

 - Act in a role similar to that of an advocate for the firm.

 - Lead marketing meetings.

-2. The Active Manager
+2. The Manager of the Active Process

-- Define goals and objectives.
+- Establish your goals and your objectives.

-3. The Search Strategist
+3. The Search Optimization Expert

 - Adjust bids (for PPC).

 Writer of content, copywriter, or member of marketing team are all potential job titles.

 The wordsmith is the leader of the team since effective communication is essential for every member of the group, but the wordsmith is also the master.
 They are the only proprietors of the development of written content, which includes display advertisements, blog posts, eBooks, white papers, and any other kind of marketing asset.
 In addition to the actual act of writing, they may also be responsible for editing, communicating with many other stakeholders on comments, and contributing to audio-visual media such as podcasts and videos.